-Growing peppers from seed can be a bit challenging for beginners, but it’s actually pretty easy.
-In this post, I am going to show you exactly how to grow peppers from seed, step-by-step, and give you everything you need to be successful!
+Growing peppers from seed can be a bit challenging for beginners, but it’s actually pretty easy when you know how to do it.

 Growing Peppers From Seed